Are there any restrictions on re-payments being made to a foreign lender under a security document or loan agreement?

 There are no restrictions on repayments being made to foreign lenders under security documents or loan agreements.
 However, parties will need to consider their obligations in respect of payment of withholding tax.
 There are restrictions on payments that have a prescribed connection with certain countries and terrorist groups.

-There are no general restrictions on payments made to foreign lenders under a security document or loan agreement.
+There are no general legal restrictions on payments made to foreign lenders under a security document or loan agreement.

 As far as the financing of real estate investments is concerned, both private individuals and legal entities not resident in Belgium may invest in Belgian real estate, whether outright or via the means of a company, and may obtain loans for this purpose from both Belgian or foreign banks without any restriction or limitation.
-However, by virtue of Belgian domestic tax law and certain Belgian tax treaties, the source of the interest payment may be considered to lie where the real asset is located, ie in Belgium.
+However, by virtue of Belgian domestic tax law and certain Belgian tax treaties, the source of the interest payment may be considered to lie where the relevant real estate asset is located, ie in Belgium.
 In such a case, the borrower can be liable to pay a withholding tax on the interest payments to the bank.
 The payment of such withholding tax could turn out to be significant for the lender or, if a gross-up is provided for in the loan agreement, for the borrower.

 No such restrictions exist.